HMS Norfolk (78): Second World War

 In order to counter a supposed Allied invasion of Norway, the Germans executed a raid on 16 March 1940 with eighteen Junkers Ju 88 of Kampfgeschwader 30 and sixteen Heinkel He 111 of Kampfgeschwader 26 at the naval base of Scapa Flow.
-Norfolk received a bomb hit on the quarterdeck which blew a hole in the hull and flooded the aft shell magazines.
+Norfolk was struck by a 250 kg bomb from a Junkers Ju 88 at 19:59, which hit the quarterdeck near the Y turret, passed through the upper, main and lower decks, and exploded near the Y shell room, blowing a hole in the starboard side below the waterline and flooding the X and Y magazines.
+Four crewmen were killed and six wounded.
 She went into repairs for three months.
-After these repairs had been completed Norfolk proceeded to a shipyard on the River Tyne for a new addition to her equipment – a radar set.
+After these repairs had been completed Norfolk proceeded to a shipyard on the River Tyne for a new radar set.